Add Animation in PowerPoint to Create More Engaging Presentations

 To control the way an animation starts:

-1. Select an object.
+1. Select a picture, shape or object.
 For text objects, click in the text box or placeholder or click its edge.
 We'll assume here that there is one animation applied to the object.

 2. Click the Animations tab in the Ribbon.